LED Lighting - Why You Should Convert There are several reasons why you should consider…

 1. Check For Signs Of An Overloaded Circuit

 If you have an overloaded circuit, the likelihood is that it goes something like this.
-The circuit breaker trips, it won’t reset straight away, then it does reset after a cool-down period, and then trips again after a few minutes.
+The circuit breaker trips; it won’t reset straight away, then it does reset after a cool-down period, and then trips again after a few minutes.
 Usually, this means that too many things are plugged into outlets that use the same circuit.
-Or, there is something faulty that is plugged in.
-Try unplugging a few things, or move the appliance you are currently using to a new outlet to see if that’s the issue.
+Or there is something faulty that is plugged in.
+Try unplugging a few things, or moving the appliance you are currently using to a new outlet to see if that’s the issue.

 2. Make Sure You’re Flipping the Correct Switch

 Truly, you have no idea how many people are flipping the wrong switch!
 Double-check that your circuit breaker is labeled correctly and that you are resetting the breaker properly.
 Make sure that you push the breaker firmly and fully into the “off” position and then put it back into the “on” position.

 3. Is It A Faulty Breaker?

 It’s a lot less likely, but still possible that the breaker itself is faulty.
 If this is indeed the problem, then, unfortunately, there is nothing that you will be able to do on your own.
 Instead, call in a licensed electrician to help sort this problem out.

 4. Check For A Short Circuit

 Additionally, your problem could be a short circuit.
 If your circuit breaker won’t reset and trips immediately, this issue is likely.
 A short circuit typically occurs when a hot wire carrying a current touches a neutral wire.
 This means that your circuit breaker is working properly, as it is a safety mechanism to ensure that things don’t go wrong, as short circuits can be a fire hazard.
 If you think that the problem is a short circuit, do not touch it.

 Leave it alone, turn the breaker off and then call an electrician to assist you.